 To ease the waste of one-use dinnerware, we purchase compostable dinnerware (plates, bowls, and cutlery) and recycled cups and napkins for disposable items.

 Our staff uses green cleaning methods and eco-friendly products.
 We designed these procedures to preserve human health and environmental quality.

 One of the most common eco-friendly cleaning ingredients is Aqueous Ozone.
-This is an EPA and FDA-approved, 1–% natural cleaner made of oxygen atoms, oxygen molecules and water molecules.
-The combination creates a cleaning agent that naturally breaks down dirt, grease, and other contaminants as effectively as toxic cleaning products.
+This is an EPA-certified and FDA-approved, 100% natural cleaner made of oxygen atoms, oxygen molecules, and water molecules.
+The combination creates a 100% sustainable and safe cleaning agent that naturally breaks down dirt, grease, and other contaminants as effectively as toxic cleaning products.

 They are Sustainable Forestry Initiative® certified to ensure fibers are from responsible, legal sources.

 Our hand soap is Green Seal-compliant in all restrooms throughout our venue.

 After an Investment Grade Audit in 2017, we selected 3 projects for our energy conservation program and put $2 million toward the initiative: